NateJacobs/Brickset-API/readme.markdown

 <?php echo $set_data->theme.'<br>'; ?>
 ```

-###Future Development
-1. Create a settings page to allow for front-end addition of api key.
-2. Allow users to authenticate with Brickset.com and store the user_hash.
+###Road Map
-3. Create methods to display sets specific to a user.
+1. Create methods to display sets specific to a user.
-4. Create methods to allow users to update owned or wanted sets.
+2. Create methods to allow users to update owned or wanted sets.

 ###Changelog
 0.1
 *	Initial plugin
 0.2
 *	Get_set and my_wanted shortcodes added
 *	BricksetAPIFunctions updated to use wp_remote_get
 *	Added template tags for use in themes
 0.3
 *	Added get_owned function and shortcode
+1.0
+*	Enter your Brickset API from settings submenu
+*	Allow users to authenticate with Brickset from their profile page